Baked Beans on Toast is a classic in the UK, here's my new recipe to jazz that up in 2023

-So the poor Semi-Naked Chef came home one day from work one day and thee was not a scrap of food was available for him.
+So the poor Semi-Naked Chef came home one day from work one day and there was not a scrap of food available for me.
 So what to do?
-I know, I really fancy beans on toast.
-Bloody hell, no Heinz in the cupboard at – just like Mrs Hubbard it was bare.
-I still want it so now I’ll have to make my own, so I created my Baked Beans on Toast.
-These would be for a breakfast or brunch, sitting outside somewhere with a lovely hot cup of coffee.
+I know, I really fancy baked beans on toast.
+Damn, no Heinz Baked Beans in the cupboard.
+Just like Old Mother Hubbard: the cupboard was bare.
+I still want it so much, so now I’ll have to make my own.
+I created this Baked Beans on Toast Recipe for 2023.
+These would be ideal for breakfast or brunch, sitting outside somewhere with a lovely hot cup of coffee.

-This would probably be enough Baked Beans on Toast for 4 people, or one pig with 4 slices of bread to him/herself;
+This would probably be enough Baked Beans on Toast for 4 people, or one pig with 4 slices of bread for him/herself;

 - 1 tin of drained butter beans;

 - 3 finely chopped garlic cloves;

 - 1 finely chopped chili padi (you could leave it out, but it really does make a difference);

 - A good pinch of sea salt and cracked black pepper;

 - 4 or so slices of honey-glazed ham, that I then sliced into thin strips; and

 - 1 handful of grated mozzarella cheese.

 And here we go, Baked Beans on Toast Recipe 2023.